QuantEcon/lecture-python-intro/lectures/prob_dist.md

 It can be shown that, for this distribution, the mean is $\alpha / (\alpha + \beta)$ and the variance is $\alpha \beta / (\alpha + \beta)^2 (\alpha + \beta + 1)$.

-We can obtain the moments, PDF, and CDF of the normal density as follows:
+We can obtain the moments, PDF, and CDF of the Beta density as follows:

 ```{code-cell} ipython3
 α, β = 3.0, 1.0